PDP denounces use of thugs for settling political scores – The Sun Nigeria

 Edo State Publicity Secretary of the party, Chris Nehikhare, stated this yesterday while addressing journalists in Benin City.

-“PDP as a political party that is very interested in peace in Edo state, we reject, discourage and condemn the mobilization of thugs to settle political scores or use in campaign .
+“PDP as a political party that is very interested in peace in Edo State; we reject, discourage and condemn the mobilization of thugs to settle political scores or use them in campaign.

-“We are aware, fews days ago, our opponent, from whay we saw in the social media, went to visit some known thugs and members of his party that called themselves ‘lion and tigers’ of Edo State.
-This people were encouraged, instigated and mobilized to attack Edo people.
+“We are aware, fews days ago, our opponent, from what we saw in the social media, went to visit some known thugs and members of his party that called themselves ‘lion and tigers’ of Edo State.
+These people were encouraged, instigated and mobilized to attack Edo people.

-“We are here to tell Edo people that with all the threats, Edo State government and the security agencies will nip all the negative plans they have and their plans will not succeed.
+“We are here to tell Edo people that with all the threats, Edo State government and the security agencies will nip all the negative plans they have in the bud and their plans will not succeed.
 We have continued to reject APC in Edo State”, Nehikhare said.

-He commented on the former National Chairman of the APC, Comrade Adams Oshiomhole apologising, kneeling down before Benin Enigies (Dukes) begging for forgiveness and said the PDP finds it ridiculous that a man who stood at the podium four years ago to condemn his candidate and even called him all sort of names, and even offered to dropped his immunity, has today changed what he said.
+On the former National Chairman of the APC, Comrade Adams Oshiomhole apologising, kneeling down before Benin Enigies (Dukes) begging for forgiveness, he said the PDP finds it ridiculous that a man who stood at the podium four years ago to condemn his candidate and even called him all sorts of names, and even offered to drop his immunity, has today changed what he said.

 “He cannot be trusted, a man that flip-flops, Edo people should not take him seriously.

-“Edo people are wiser now and are determine to vote for a government that has performed in all the sectors in Edo State including education, Judiciary, prompt payment of pension to the extent that parents no longer queue up for their pension, salaries are paid as at when due”, Nehikhare said.
+“Edo people are wiser now and are determined to vote for a government that has performed in all the sectors in Edo State including education, Judiciary, prompt payment of pension to the extent that parents no longer queue up for their pension; salaries are paid as at when due”, Nehikhare said.

-He said whereas Oshiomhole’s administration passed a Bill establishing Tayo Akpata University in Ekhiadolor and Edo University Iyamho, the same day, Edo University was built but Tayo Akpata University, Ekhiadolor that had structures was abandoned.
+He said whereas Oshiomhole’s administration passed a bill establishing Tayo Akpata University in Ekhiadolor and Edo University Iyamho in the same day, Edo University was built but Tayo Akpata University, Ekhiadolor that had structures was abandoned.

 Leave a Reply